Five decades after Richard Feynman conceived of nanoscience, four extraordinary researchers discuss the future of nanoscience.

-The event is the next Kavli Futures Symposium, to be held at the California Institute of Technology on January 15, 2011.
-For the Symposium, an assembly of pioneering scientists will gather to focus on four key topics in nanoscience: atomic-scale assembly and imaging, mesoscopic quantum coherence, the “nano/bio nexus” and nanotechnology frontiers.
-Co-chairing the symposium are Michael Roukes, co-director of the Kavli Institute of Nanoscience at the California Institute of Technology, and IBM scientist Donald Eigler.
+This assembly of pioneering scientists will gather to focus on four key topics in nanoscience: atomic-scale assembly and imaging, mesoscopic quantum coherence, the “nano/bio nexus” and nanotechnology frontiers.
+The symposium co-chairs are Michael Roukes, co-director of the Kavli Institute of Nanoscience at the California Institute of Technology, and IBM scientist Donald Eigler.

 Three of those nanoscientists -- Eigler, MIT materials scientist Angela Belcher and UC Santa Barbara physicist David Awschalom -- joined in a recent teleconference to discuss the upcoming symposium and Feynman’s legacy.
 Roukes provided additional responses in a subsequent interview.
 Each of these four is playing a key role in the symposium as co-moderators of sessions on topics where they are recognized scientific leaders.